 Music publishing professionals and livestream shows

 As everyone in the music industry is trying to wrap their heads around the changes happening today, we still have to figure out what live performances will look like in the future.
 One of the main trends to keep in mind is that music fans are eager to attend concerts again - at a safe social distance.

 Making the most of how the world is changing also provides an interesting challenge for music publishing.
 From live shows streamed online to virtual venues, there’s going to need to be a new way to process licensing and royalties.

 For virtual livestream tours to take off in the long-term, it’s going to be essential to assess the legal and financial viability for all concerned.
 Reprtoir can assist in making sure that record labels and publishers can effectively manage their catalogs and metadata, making the process of royalties and rights management easier.
-In that end, here is our tool to help: Audio Manager.
+In that end, here is our tool to help: Catalog Management Solution.
 This is a straightforward platform that helps music teams to manage sound recordings metadata, contributors, rights holders, royalty splits, and more.